LucaDP07/table-tennis-club07/README.md

 The form in the Contact Page also works.

-- Every field requires an entry and the email field only accepts and email.
+- Every field requires an entry and the email field only accepts an email.
 The submit button works and leads to a "Thank You" page where the user is informed about the correct submission of the details.

 - BUGS